doyensec/wsrepl/README.md

 ## Features

-- Interactively send and receive websocket messages.
+- Interactively send and receive websocket messages
-- Customize headers, ping/pong messages, and other parameters.
+- Customize headers, ping/pong messages, and other parameters
-- Handle SSL verification and reconnections.
+- Handle SSL verification and reconnections
-- Plug-in support for automating complex interaction scenarios.
+- Plug-in support for automating complex interaction scenarios
-- Full logging and message history.
+- Full logging and message history
+- Supports curl command line arguments for easy onboarding from Developer Tools or Burp Suite (use 'Copy as Curl' menu and replace `curl` with `wsrepl`)

 ## Installation